BahramJafrasteh/classifier_test/README.md

 # "Is Your Classifier Better than Mine?
 Pitfalls in Statistical Tests for Model Comparison by Cross-Validation"

-This document explains how p-values can be influenced by various factors, including the number of cross-validations (CV), repetitions, and sample sizes.
+The manuscript explains how p-values can be influenced by various factors, including the number of cross-validations (CV), repetitions, and sample sizes.
+The code to reproduce the results is here.
 ---

 ## Table of Contents